 1. Report directly on security.drupal.org (preferred)

 - Find the project on drupal.org related to the issue.
 Either Drupal core or look for modules or themes.

-- In the right sidebar of the project page is a link to "Report a security issue" - click that link
+- In the right sidebar of the project page is a link to "Report a security vulnerability" - click that link

 - That will take you to the Security Team's private issue tracker where your issue will be immediately incorporated into our workflow

 Send an e-mail to email@example.com.

 Do not post in the public issue tracker or discuss it in IRC.
 The security team will investigate your report and work with you and the project maintainer to create a fix.
 When the issue is about a contributed module, the team coordinates with a module maintainer.
 When the fix is ready we will create a release and announce the fix to a wide audience.

 Some bugs take time to correct and the process may involve a review of the codebase for similar problems.
 Coordinating across time zones and work schedules can be time-consuming.
 We aim to fix issues within 1 months, but balance that with the available time of our volunteer team and the need to release high quality fixes.